minetest/minetest/doc/lua_api.md

 Texts can be translated client-side with the help of `minetest.translate` and translation files.

-Consider using the script `util/mod_translation_updater.py` in the Minetest repository to generate and update translation files automatically from the Lua sources.
-See `util/README_mod_translation_updater.md` for an explanation.
+Consider using the script `mod_translation_updater.py` in the Minetest [modtools](https://github.com/minetest/modtools) repository to generate and update translation files automatically from the Lua sources.

 Translating a string
 --------------------